brown-band/website/README.md

     - `check-purged.js`: checks that CSS removed to reduce file size is not actually being used.
 - `book`: handles printing the script books given to seniors at graduation.
 See below for details.
 - `book-html`: the output directory for `pnpm run book:*`, not checked into Git.
-- `buttons`: contains folders for each class year.
+- `buttons`: contains the labels for all the buttons.
 See below for more detailed instructions.
-  - `buttons/[year]/labels.yml`: contains a mapping from college name → button description for that year
+  - `buttons/[year].yml`: contains a mapping from college name → button description for that year
 - `components`: See each file for a description of the props it expects
   - `CryptoWall.jsx`: password field, currently only used by the recordings page
   - `Footer.jsx`: the page footer